 I loved writing and it was just a way of expressing how I felt.
 I could just write it all down.
 I then thought about what I would write first, what I was passionate about, and then just write away.
 I knew I was fond of everything that involved parenting.
 I wanted to know more about different aspects of parenting and how to overcome each stage as my kids progressed along the way.
 By the way, let me formally introduce myself.

 Have you always wanted to start your own blog?
 Let me know.
-Please feel free to ask your questions or concerns in our FORUM section.
+Please feel free to ask your questions or concerns below.
 I will be happy to help you!

 “This blog post is not a post list of step by step strategies that you need to start a blog.
 That’s the easier part.
 It’s motivation for the long haul!”